microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 1. Click `Test Action` to start processing.
 If your webcam has an indicator light, it should come on now.

-*N.B.* More options are available for the *Process* action.
+More options are available for the *Process* action.
 Please read the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_3/MediaServer_12.3_Documentation/Help/index.html#Actions/VideoAnalysis/_MediaAnalysis.htm).

 ### Monitoring and debugging